 When I first wrote to Ana and Ionuț, sometime in October, I had in mind a portrait within the I`m Romanian campaign.
-After an exchange of words and e-mails, I realized how natural they express their thoughts on paper, or more precisely, on the keyboard and that it would be impossible to compress everything into the few lines of a portrait.
-Therefore, after some changes, this article was born.
+After some exchanges of words and e-mails, I realized how natural it was for them to express their thoughts on paper.
+Or, more precisely, on the keyboard.
+After reading their emails, I came to the conclusion that it would be impossible to compress everything into the few lines of a portrait.
+Thus this article.

 Because all the positive thoughts that define them and their whole life story couldn`t find enough space within the short lines of a self portrait.
 Because, despite the fact that we know each other more by sight and less by words, their writing managed to fascinate me even via a simple exchange of e-mails.

 That being said, I now invite you to read a travel and a life story inspired by dreams and sprinkled with many positive thoughts.
-And then I invite you again to read their blog (you will find the link in the article below) and their newly launched book – “Oyibo”.
+And then I invite you again to read their blog and their newly launched book – “Oyibo”.

 *This article was actually supposed to be published before the book launch, but some technical problems postponed a little bit our blog activity.